regan-sarwas/npmap.js/API.md

 To create a map using the Bootstrap method, create an `NPMap` config object and add configuration properties to it as documented above.
 Then load `npmap-bootstrap.js` and NPMap.js takes over from there.

-This method is the recommended (and easiest!) way to create maps with NPMap.js, and it takes full advantage of the power of NPMap.js.
-This method includes "extras" like a spinning loading indicator and automatic loading of `npmap.css`.
+This method is the recommended (and easiest) way to create maps with NPMap.js, and it takes full advantage of the power of NPMap.js.
+It includes "extras" like a spinning loading indicator and automatic loading of `npmap.css`.

 #### API